Proven and powerful strategies for success in the food service business

 Most restaurants and takeaways operate in an intensely competitive environment.
 This makes it even more important, yet difficult, that they use smart marketing strategies to win and retain customers.
 The advent of the Internet and online marketing has opened up a range of opportunities for food service businesses to connect with potential customers and thus reap the rewards of customer loyalty.

-Here we look at some proven strategies that you can adopt to win and retain customers.
+Here we look at some proven strategies that you can adapt to win and retain customers.

 1. Top class service

 This is, in fact, a no-brainer.
 You should leave no stone unturned in your efforts to please the customer.
 Make them feel important.
 Service their orders without undue delay.
 Give all relevant information to help them make their purchase decision.